KaleoSoftware/documentation.kaleosoftware.com/docs/Widget Guide.md

 ## Implementation

 The Kaleo Widget is made up of 2 main parts.
 The first is the actual widget code that is specified in the Kaleo Admin page.
 On this page, you can create a new Widget, specify which Kaleo Board it is tied to, and define the HTML/JavaScript/CSS code that will be injected into the target app.
 You can access this page via the My Account -> Admin Panel menu.
-(Your Kaleo Customer Success representitive will have most likely configured this for you already.)
+(Your Kaleo Customer Success representative will have most likely configured this for you already.)

 The second part is a small snippet of JavaScript code called the *Kaleo Widget Injector*, that connects to kaleosoftware.com and grabs the specified Widget using the Widget Token, and injects the HTML/JavaScript/CSS into the target page.